-Disruptions in human performance are cited as the cause of most aviation accidents [15, p.10-56].
+Disruptions in human performance are cited as the cause of most aviation accidents [15].

-The term "human factor" must be clearly defined, since these words, when used in everyday life, usually cover all aspects of the human activities [15, p.10-56].
+The term "human factor" must be clearly defined, since these words, when used in everyday life, usually cover all aspects of the human activities [15, p.
+10].